This post has been contributed by nChannel

 - EDI – Electronic Data Interchange

-Each integration approach has its advantages and disadvantages.
+Each and every eCommerce integration approach has its advantages and disadvantages.
 Today, the recommended approach to integrate systems is through open APIs.
 However, a legacy ERP might not have that option.
 Instead, you would need to rely on flat-file exchanges or deploying hardcode that connects to its database directly.
 Your endpoint systems and ERP integration approach will determine how well data can and can’t be exchanged between them.